 What you should know about Retro-fitting

-There are two types of retrofits available:
+There are two types of retrofits available like:

-- High-performance retrofit with HFC-134a: The vehicle manufacturer recommends specific procedures and parts to be used, including HFC-134a as the refrigerant.
+- High-performance retrofit with HFC-134a: The vehicle manufacturer recommends specific procedures and parts to be used, like including HFC-134a as the refrigerant.

-Keepin’ Cool recommends the high-performance retrofit.
+Keepin’ Cool only recommends the high-performance retrofit.
 It might be more expensive than the economy retrofits but could save you money in the long run.

 Replacing refrigerant service fittings:

 All retrofitted systems must use unique accessories that match the refrigerant used.